LangChain Getting Started

 Parameter Default Description

-model Model name (required)
+model required Model name (required)

 base_url http://localhost:11434 Ollama server address